elpenny/guestline_tha/README.md

 Take Home Assigment for Guestline - short program for hotel rooms bookings management with minimal feature set.

-## How to build this
+## How to build and run

 Prerequisites:
-1. Have dotnet 10 SDK
+1. .NET 10 SDK installed
-2. (Optionally) add your own input files somewhere

-What to do:
+2. Input JSON files (examples provided under `example/`)

+Steps:
+1. Check out the repo
+2. From repo root, run:
+   `dotnet run --project AssigmentApp --hotels example/hotels.json --bookings example/bookings.json`
+3. The app will print the command help; use `Availability(...)` and `Search(...)` commands.
+Press Enter on an empty line to exit.

+## How to test
 1. Check out repo
-2. Go into {repo_rot}/AssigmentApp
-3. Type `dotnet run --hotels ../example/hotels.json --bookings ../example/bookings.json`
-4. Enjoy working program!

-## How to test this
-1. Check out repo
-2. Go into {repo_rot}
+2. From repo root, run:
-3. Type `dotnet test`
+   `dotnet test`
-4. Test are running.
+3. All tests should pass.

+## Notes on AI assistance
+The initial exploration, control flow design, component boundaries, and public signatures were written by me.
+AI assistance was used to fill in the implementation and unit tests that accompany this project.